simonmysun/simonmysun.github.io/index.md

 ### About foreign resources and third-party services
 Some of the web pages under this website include foreign resources.
-Most modern browsers load them automatically which may leads to being tracked.
+Most modern browsers load them automatically which may lead to being tracked.

 The use of third-party services will be announced at the bottom of the page if there is any.